Tulajaram12/prometheus-stack/README.md

 ```

- ###GRAFANA
+ Add the Grafana spec as below
 i) Decide the size
-ii) let the admin user be admin and let the grafana create the passowrd which is stored as secret
+ii) let the admin user be admin and let the grafana create the password which is stored as secret

 ``` yaml
 grafana: